FUNDING INNOVATIVE PEDIATRIC CANCER RESEARCH

 Elizabeth (Liz) Grijalva has dedicated her time to raising funds for pediatric cancer research, currently conducted at St. Jude Children’s Research Hospital.
 She is co-founder of and serves as President of Key for a Cure Foundation.
 The foundation began in 2015, after the passing of her nephew, Baby Matthew from infantile leukemia.

-“This year we’re hoping to achieve our $1 million fundraising mark to fund this crucial research.”
-She says, “Monterey County residents give so generously!
+“Monterey County residents give so generously!
 I’m constantly amazed and in awe of where we live and the people who embrace our dream to find a cure!”

 Liz is a local girl; she grew up in Castroville.
 She attended North Monterey County High School “Go Condors!”
-She has been a loan mortgage originator for 23 years and currently is the Senior Loan Advisor with C2 Financial Corporation.
+She has been a loan mortgage originator for 25 years and currently is the Senior Loan Advisor with C2 Financial Corporation.
 Liz loves being a member of the Rotary of Salinas “Downtown” and her local church community choir.
 She is also a dog lover; she has 3 Jack Russel Hunt terriers who don’t listen.
 Liz loves spending time in Colorado, snowboarding, music and most of all Jesus.

 Sara Phelps